Dr. Anderson Discusses Achilles Tendon Injuries

 Surgical treatment for Achilles injuries

-When conservative treatment fail to restore the tendon, surgical options may be considered.
+When conservative treatment fails to restore the tendon, surgical options may be considered.
 “Surgery can successfully return many patients to full function and performance,” says Dr. Anderson.
 “At Summit, we offer expertise in an array of focused surgical tendon treatments.
 When I’m considering surgery with a patient, we review surgical repair options based on the extent of the injury, the patient’s age, and activity goals.
 Together, we choose the treatment that best meets patient objectives.”

 Summit Orthopedics offers personalized foot and ankle expertise